KDCinfo/snippets/pwa/training/README.md

 The SPA's data store currently uses IndexedDB with a fallback to localStorage.
 Once complete, it will support service workers as well.
 In all cases, the overriding source of truth is an external `.js` file.

-## Q: Why is it free?

-### A:

-I'm a web/app developer by trait: Developing open source projects fills two purposes for me; I get more programming experience _(something I never tire of gaining)_, and I get a utility that can be crossed off my life's `@TODO:` list _(where it's likely been for years)_.

-Additionally...

-> Sharing is a building block for making lives better.

 ## SPA Progress

 - [x] UI [In Progress]